Advantages and Disadvantages of WLAN

 - Signals could also be suffering from the environment as compared to using fiber optics.

-- Wlan is expensive than wires and hubs as it access points.
+- WLAN is more expensive than wires and hubs as it access points.

 - Signals can get from nearest signals by access points.